-Having been through the academic process from undergraduate to PhD level, it is apparent to some of us here that education is a box-ticking exercise.
+Having been through the academic process from undergraduate to PhD level, it is apparent to some of us here that education is a box-ticking exercise to ensure bums-on-seats for the financial reward of the university.
 It is devoid of useful information in favour of teaching what is expected by business.
-But business only expects it because universities teach it, and the cycle continues.
+But business only expects it because universities teach it, and the cycle continues ad nauseum.

-We think this is the way forward for university education, as well as a more developmental attitude towards learning.
+The Google article is a perspective, and a way to think ABOUT our children’s education.
+It is not the only answer.
+We also think this is potentially the way forward for university education, as well as a more developmental attitude towards learning.
 Click this link!

 At the time of writing (November 2020), the university process is about to be disrupted by an initiative that is obvious, yet somehow no previous government as dared to tackle it.

 The government plans radical reform to the university admissions after vice-chancellors supported a change to the current system.